MarcusRedlobster/mkdocs/projects/docs/index.md

 To import our data into elastic **Click on the hamburger icon at the top left of the screen> Then on Machine Learning> and then on File> Import the appropriate csv file that was concatenated and cleaned.** Now that we have our data ready to go, lets train our model. **Click on the hamburger icon at the top left of the screen> Under Analytics click on Machine Learning> Under Data Frame Analytics click on Jobs> Then click Create job** As we create our ML mode make sure to set "Feature Importance Values to the amount of features we have.

 ### Elastic Pipeline

+Now that we have our model created we can now create the pipeline that will run our model againts our elastic siem logs.
+See code below, you can copy and paste the code in the Elastic Dev Console (Make sure to configure Pipeline Name, Description, Mode ID, and Field Map)

 ```
 PUT _ingest/pipeline/ml-mitre-ta0002-execution-pipeline